apache/logging-log4j-samples/log4j-samples-asynclogger/README.md

 So we are done with configuring `asynchronous` logging in Log4j 2 using the `Log4jContextSelector` system property.
 You can optimize the performance of your Java by using The option for asynchronous in Log4J 2 tools.

-For more detials you can check this link.
+For more details you can check this link.
 [https://logging.apache.org/log4j/2.x/manual/async.html
 ](https://logging.apache.org/log4j/2.x/manual/async.html)